cilium/cilium/Documentation/concepts/ebpf/iptables.rst

 Iptables Usage
 ##############

-Depending on the Linux kernel version being used.
-The eBPF datapath can implement a varying feature set fully in eBPF.
+Depending on the Linux kernel version being used, the eBPF datapath can implement a varying feature set fully in eBPF.
 If certain required capabilities are not available, the functionality is provided using a legacy iptables implementation.
 See :ref:`features_kernel_matrix` for more details.